awslabs/aws-glue-schema-registry/README.md

 ### Dealing with Specific Record (JAVA POJO) for JSON

 You could use a Java POJO and pass the object as a record.
-This is similar to the notion of a Specific Record in AVRO.
 We use [mbknor-jackson-jsonschema](https://github.com/mbknor/mbknor-jackson-jsonSchema) to generate a JSON Schema for the POJO passed.
 This library can also inject additional information in the JSON Schema.